-While the majority of the population is eligible to donate blood, less than four percent donates annually.
+Only around 35% of the population is eligible to donate and of those less than four percent actually donates annually.
 Find out if you’re eligible.

 Donating blood is safe.
 All materials used during the donation process are sterile and used only once.
 You cannot get any infectious disease by donating blood.